 - (b) When an employee is working out of town and is not within reasonable traveling distance to return home (150 kms or more) and more than one scheduled shift has been cancelled on a maintenance project then, for the second cancelled shift a worker will be paid four hours at straight time rates, and will be paid eight hours at straight time rates for any subsequent scheduled shifts missed.
 Alternatively, a worker will be paid travel time (and kilometres if transportation is not provided) for return transportation to the city where they were dispatched.
-This will not apply where the owner of the project has shut down the entire project and workers from all trades are not working (with the exception of a skeleton crew). - 13.09 (a) The Employer may establish a compressed work week schedule on any project providing the following conditions have been met: - (i) such schedule will last a minimum of two consecutive work weeks

-- (ii) the client has established such a schedule as the standard work week for the project - (iii) and providing the Business Manager of the appropriate local union has been advised of the need for the schedule prior to the work commencing and the Parties have discussed and approved it.
-The schedule will be approved if it meets the above conditions.

-A compressed work week schedule will consist of any four (4) consecutive days per week falling between Monday and Friday inclusive.
+This will not apply where the owner of the project has shut down the entire project and workers from all trades are not working (with the exception of a skeleton crew). - 13.09 (a) The Employer may establish a compressed work week schedule on any project providing the following conditions have been met: - (i) such schedule will last a minimum of two consecutive work weeks - (ii) the client has established such a schedule as the standard work week for the project - (iii) and providing the Business Manager of the appropriate local union has been advised of the need for the schedule prior to the work commencing and the Parties have discussed and approved it.
+The schedule will be approved if it meets the above conditions. - (b) A compressed work week schedule will consist of any four (4) consecutive days per week falling between Monday and Friday inclusive.
 A compressed work week schedule, once established, will remain consistent for the duration of the project.
 A regular day on a compressed work week schedule will consist of ten (10) hours.
 Hours worked in excess of ten (10) hours in one (1) day will be paid at the rate of double time (2X).
-Hours worked on a scheduled compressed work week day off (either Monday or Friday) will be paid at the rate of time and one half $(1\frac{1}{2}X)$ for the first ten (10) hours and double time (2X) thereafter.
+Hours worked on a scheduled compressed work week day off (either Monday or Friday) will be paid at the rate of time and one half (11⁄2X) for the first ten (10) hours and double time (2X) thereafter. - (c) If hours of work are scheduled outside the compressed work week on a constant basis for more than one week then payment of wages and benefits will be paid as per Articles 13.02, 13.03, 13.04 and 13.05.
+If a worker is hired or transferred in at the end of the project for less than 4 consecutive days, then payment of wages and benefits will be paid as per Articles 13.02, 13.03, 13.04 and 13.05.

-- (b) If hours of work are scheduled outside the compressed work week on a constant basis for more than one week then payment of wages and benefits will be paid as per Article 13.02, 13.03, 13.04 and 13.05. - (c) On a compressed work week where it is intended to work one hour overtime following the end of the shift, a one half hour meal break will be allowed and a hot meal will be provided to employees at this time if practical.
-If a hot meal is not provided, an Employer will pay the employee twenty dollars (\$20.00) in lieu of the meal. - (d) All meal and coffee breaks will be taken in two and a half (2.5) hour intervals.
-The Parties may discuss breaks to deal with special site circumstances.
+(d) On a compressed work week where it is intended to work one hour overtime following the end of the shift, a one half hour meal break will be allowed and a hot meal will be provided to employees at this time if practical.
+If a hot meal is not provided, an Employer will pay the employee twenty dollars (\$20.00) in lieu of the meal.
+For employees who are residing in camp, and where a hot meal will be provided in camp following the end of the shift, no meal allowance shall be payable.